joni0108/t-nextjs/README.md

 - [x] Prepare example pages, including landing, login protected, onboarding, and organizarion role protected routes.
 - [x] Add `Clerk Auth` and configure it.
 - [x] Add `Resend` and configure it.
-- [ ] Add and configure `Firestore` from firebase.
+- [x] Add and configure `Firestore` from firebase.
-- [ ] Create masking route/firebase auth for request to storage.
+- [x] Create masking route/firebase auth for request to storage.
-- [ ] Add and configure mongodb.
+- [ ] Configure all the firebase services with clerk, and test them
 - [ ] Add `easy-mongo` library/class for easily working with basic calls to mongo.
 - [ ] Add `@codixfy/gemini` package for working with gemini ai.
 - [ ] Add `@codixfy/ui` and configure it to have react ui components package.